teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 ### Auto-registered dependency version and type

 Dependency policies define the version and dependency type of each package used by components in the workspace.
-When installing a package, the Dependency Resolver registers the package version in the dependency configuration (if a version is not specified upon installation, it will default to the latest version).
+When installing a package, the Dependency Resolver registers its version in the dependency configuration (if a version is not specified upon installation, it will default to the latest one).

 ```json
 // At the root-level of the workspace configuration JSON